mvysotskyi/miniproject-1/README.md

 - **templates** - contains html templates
 - **sql** - contains sql files for database creation
 - **pandas_access** - contains python modules for working with our Pandas dataset

+## What about _setup.py_

+This file is used for installing the app as a package.
+It is not used in this project and is empty for now.